 Start by tossing and curling the rope around each leg from top to fetlock.
 Let it wrap firmly around the fetlock and don’t stop until the horse stands still, relaxes and is no longer dancing around when his legs are momentarily “tied together” with the curling rope.
 Depending on how long your horse has been objecting to foot manipulation, this might take 5 minutes or 5 days.

-I do not recommend that this be taught with a horse tied up.
+I do not recommend that this be taught with a horse tied up (even though I am working with the yearling in the video that way).
 A tied horse can get seriously panicked if he senses that he is restricted or cornered.
 Just take him to the round pen.
 Let the lead dangle.
 If necessary, get a partner to hold his front while you work with him.
 Don’t expect your partner to keep him totally under control – just try to soothe, calm, and keep him from actually running off.
 If he is seriously unmanageable, even with a partner, he is not ready for this exercise.

 Start with the front legs.
 Ask the horse to pick up the foot by twisting on the little acorn up near the knee (Some people whose horses have feathers grip and pull the feathers at the bottom of the fetlock as the signal to lift the foot) You might have to lean your shoulder into his shoulder a little if his weight is on the foot you are trying to lift.
 As soon as he lifts for even a fraction of a second, stop twisting or pulling. (a baby step toward compliance).
 Ask again.
 Reward again by releasing the pressure.
 Now massage the whole leg again before you repeat the exercise.
 Repeat this until the horse instantly lifts the foot when you touch the acorn or grip the hair.